 Before our trip we all read and heard from friends who had gone that food in Havana was a hit or miss.
 Lunch and dinner our first night was horrible, so bad we were only able to eat the rice and beans from our meal.
 We told our taxi driver we were hungry and he took is to De Castropol a la Habana and thank God he did.
 The food was so good!
 The restaurant has an upstairs and downstairs but they have two different menus.
 We ate upstairs, which has A/C and we were very thankful for it as it was about 95 degrees with 100% humidity.

-We were able to walk to our salsa lessons from the restaurant, it was about 10 minutes away.
-We signed up for a 2 hour lesson at Salsabor a Cuba where we did a private group lesson where we did a private group lesson.
+From the restaurant we were able to walk to our salsa lessons from the restaurant, it was about 10 minutes away.
+We signed up for a 2 hour lesson at Salsabor a Cuba.
+Since we were in Cuba with kids we opted for a private lesson for our group.
 The class was 12 CUC per person.
 The 1st hour we were by ourselves learning the different salsa moves and the 2nd hour all the various groups who were taking lessons separately joined together for us to do partner dancing.
 We had so much for and they were very accommodating of the kids, who they did not charge for.
 There is no A/C but they have lots of fans and the balcony is wide open.
 This is a work out, we left drenched!

 Back in Havana it was time for lunch.
 Another recommendation we received was for Calle 25 MN.
 Most of us ordered the lobster with pineapples and we weren’t disappointed.